MattiasZurkovic/Game_Feather/README.md

 Technologies Used
 --------------
 This app is using Python and the Flask Web Framework.
+I am also using various libraries to stream Twitter posts and feeds:

 License
 --------------
-Game Feather is under the Apache License Version 2.0 For more details visit the <tt>LICENSE.md</tt>
+Game Feather is under the Apache License Version 2.0 - For more details visit the <tt>LICENSE.md</tt>